the MAC:

 Cohort leaders fulfill roles normally ascribed to many different levels of administration and the related supporting employees.
 Cohort leaders will rotate, or specialize, in maintaining academic oversight, budget supervision, and other levels of administrative roles.

-Cohort leaders instruct, correct, supervise, advise, and provide support in all matters not otherwise listed.
+Cohort leaders lecture, instruct, correct, supervise, advise, and provide support in all matters not otherwise listed.

-Meanwhile, our advisors are continuously interacting with the candidates.
+Meanwhile, our cohort leaders acting as advisors are continuously interacting with the candidates.

 We will utilize consultants to provide the necessary adherence to internal and external standards and requirements.